jvrana/OptogeneticsLightBox/README.md

 # OptogeneticsLightBox
 A programmable light delivery box for optogenetics experiments.
-This small and cheap light delivery system was used in several publications [<sup>1,2,3,4,5,6</sup>](#references)
+This small and cheap light delivery system was used in several publications [<sup>1,2,3,4,5,6</sup>](#references).
+This isn't rocket science, but its important to have a reliable, robust, and hardy system for delivering light while doing long and expensive optogenetics experiments.

 ![LightBoxTopOn](images/LightBoxTopOn.jpeg)